 About Nursing Narratives

 Our first narrative of who we are is shaped by the evolutionary act of breastfeeding.
-Eye-gazing, skin-to-skin holding, touch, nourishing milk that changes with our needs, reassure us we are welcome and belong in a safe environment.
+Eye-gazing, skin-to-skin holding, touch, nourishing milk that changes its composition with our needs, wire our neurobiolgy for peace by reassuring us we are welcome and safe.
 It’s impossible to miss the connection between our lack of early bonding through breastfeeding and our confusion and denial over who we are as a human family.
 In her research on our Evolved Nest, Darcia Narvaez points out we are far from our evolutionary design as peaceful, cooperative species, and are now an atypical species degrading our environment on a path of extinction.
 We don’t remember who we are, and we’re not listening to each other.

 Not listening, making excuses to not listen, dedication to perfectionism, busyness, and more turn out to be well-defined characteristics of white supremacy culture, which are also aspects of toxic masculinity, patriarchy, colonialism, malignant narcissism and Dominator Culture.
 Nonprofit organizations, with 83 percent white leadership, and the top 315 American nonprofits at 90 percent, are noted in social science research to be bastions of white supremacy.
 (See characteristics of white supremacy in nonprofit culture.)